awslabs/aws-deployment-framework/docs/installation-guide.md

 information press **'Deploy'**.

-3. As the stack *serverlessrepo-aws-deployment-framework* completes you can now open AWS CodePipeline from within the master account in `us-east-1` and see that there is an initial pipeline execution that has been started.
+3. As the stack *serverlessrepo-aws-deployment-framework* completes you can now open AWS CodePipeline from within the management account in `us-east-1` and see that there is an initial pipeline execution that has been started.
 When ADF is deployed for the first time, it will make the initial commit with the skeleton structure of the *aws-deployment-framework-bootstrap* CodeCommit repository.